Anywhere Mobility Studio Demo Processes

 Applicability of locations

-The pre-configured processes which deal with inventory transactions are based upon the use of specific location setup and in some cases the use of lots.
-In the next table the applicability is summarized.
+The pre-configured processes that deal with inventory transactions are based on specific location setup and in some cases the use of lots.
+The following table summarizes the applicability.

 Processes